 Lucy is worried.
 She's lived in the same neighborhood for 50 years, but things seem to be changing.
 Last week, her friend Rose was walking to the store when a young man ran by and pulled her purse right off her shoulder.
 Two weeks ago, Joe, the man upstairs, put his grocery bags on the curb while waiting for the bus, and before he knew it, someone had picked up his bags and run off.
 Lucy feels sad to think she might have to move.
 She wonders, is anywhere safe for older people anymore?

 Older people and their families worry about crime.
 Though older people are less likely to be victims of crime than teenagers and young adults, the number of crimes against older people is hard to ignore.
-Older people are often targets for robbery, purse snatching, pick-pocketing, car theft, or a number of scams.
-They are more likely than younger people to face attackers who are strangers.
+Older people are often targets for robbery, purse snatching, pick-pocketing, car theft, or more complex scams.
+Seniors are more likely than younger people to face attackers who are strangers.
 During a crime, an older person is more likely to be seriously hurt than someone who is younger.

-But, even though there are risks, don't let the fear of crime stop you from enjoying life.
 Be careful and be aware of your surroundings.
-Here are some "do's and don'ts" that can help you fight crime and stay safe.
+Here are some "do's and don'ts" that can help you decrease risks and stay safe.